Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Methods

-The data catalogue detailed in the previous section was processed automatically, see Ref. \cite{panagithub2023}, to determine series of waiting times for given values of the sea level threshold $\delta$.
-For each value of $\delta$ we sweep the data set and for each value of sea level $L$ we determine the closest entry of value of at least $L+\delta$.
+The data catalogue detailed in the previous section was processed automatically, see Ref.~\cite{panagithub2023}, to determine a series of waiting times for given values of the sea level threshold $\delta$.
+For each chosen value of $\delta$ we sweep the dataset and at every value of sea level $L$ we determine the nearest subsequent data entry of value greater than or equal to $L+\delta$.
 The time span between these two sea levels is recorded in the waiting time series.
-Once the process is completed we determine the distribution of these numerically calculated waiting times, a process which is subject to some discussion in the specialized literature.
-As will be shown in Section \ref{sec:results}, these distributions have two distinct regimes, which are quite different: for small values of $\delta$ the distributions of waiting times have a very prominent scale-free character, while for the large values of $\delta$ the distributions are exponential-like.
-These two types of distributions are different on many levels, but for now, let us mention that fitting scale-free-like distributions is considerably more problematic than fitting exponential ones.
-Please also note that these distributions reflect the entire information available in the data set, a situation which is quite different from similar computations on earthquake databases where small-magnitude events are discarded from the statistics.
+Once the process is completed for all desired $\delta$ values, we determine the distributions of these numerically calculated waiting times, one distribution for each value of $\delta$, a process that is subject to some discussion in the specialized literature.
+As will be shown in Section \ref{sec:results}, these distributions have two distinct regimes, which are quite different: for small values of $\delta$ the distributions of waiting times have a very prominent scale-free character, while for the large values of $\delta$, the shape of the distribution is strongly impacted by data pre-processing.
+Please also note that these distributions reflect all the information available in the dataset, a situation which is quite different from similar computations on earthquake databases where small-magnitude events are discarded from the statistics.

-Finally, let us add that our results stem solely from the statistical processing of recorded data \cite{gao2023}, as we have not investigated the numerous (computationally demanding) models that can be used to describe -- either partly or in full -- the data, like those used for tides, storm surges, inverse barometric effect, river discharge, seasonal variability, and so on \cite{muller2010, idier2019, muis2020}.
-Please note that large-scale statistical analyses on simulated data are achievable only when there are simple models of reduced computational load, which is not the case here.
-Our approach is therefore data-driven with a focus on understanding to what extent one can predict certain events, particularly high sea-level fluctuations.
+Finally, let us add that our results stem solely from the statistical processing of recorded data~\cite{gao2023}, as we have not investigated the numerous (usually computationally demanding) models that can be used to describe -- either partly or in full -- the data, like those used for tides, storm surges, inverse barometric effect, river discharge, seasonal variability, and so on~\cite{muller2010, idier2019, muis2020}.
+Our approach is therefore data-driven with a focus on understanding to what extent one can predict certain events, particularly high sea level fluctuations.
 In this context, the distribution of waiting times is seen both as a statistical indicator of critical behavior (through the scale-free-like distribution of small values of $\delta$) and as a potential predictability indicator.